ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/smuggler/what-is-smuggler.js.markdown

 ﻿# What is Smuggler

 Smuggler gives you the ability to export or import data from or to a database using JSON format.
-It is exposed via the `DocumentStore.Smuggler` property.
+It is exposed via the `DocumentStore.smuggler`.

 {PANEL:ForDatabase}

-By default, the `DocumentStore.Smuggler` works on the default document store database from the `DocumentStore.Database` property.
+By default, the `DocumentStore.smuggler` works on the default document store database from the `DocumentStore.database` .

-In order to switch it to a different database use the `.ForDatabase` method.
+In order to switch it to a different database use the `.forDatabase` method.

-{CODE for_database@ClientApi\Smuggler\WhatIsSmuggler.cs /}
+{CODE:nodejs for_database@client-api\smuggler\WhatIsSmuggler.js /}

 {PANEL/}